 The most recent is a story called Superman and is a Neurotypical vs Aspergers view of the world.
 It is available on the main site May, June and July 2019 after which it will be archived.
-A hard copy version is expected some time soon.
+A hard copy version is also available from the antisf site.

 The previous story is Best Thing Since Sliced Bread about the pros and cons of plastic.
 It is now archived in the February 2019 edition and is also available as a podcast.
 It is a bit of a laugh in a horrendous monotone voice.
 Radio Broadcast.

 “Pawn to King Four,” I began.
 It was a particularly easy start to a game played entirely inside my head.
 Well, not entirely, as it was also being played inside my best friend Brian’s head.

 “Pawn to King Four,” he replied, taking the same tack.
 Symmetry made it easier to remember, and simplicity made for a less nervous start.
 It was also a lot less problematic if we had to backtrack thirty or forty moves later on.
 We were learning about life from each other — including how to survive it.

 Brian was slightly older than me.
 I took that as the reason I lost the game, never doubting that I would eventually beat him.
 His father was a different matter.
 He intimidated me so completely that I couldn’t think straight, fumbling every move by stressing over, and endlessly regretting, my previous decisions.

 The ancient game of chess haunts me.
 I can’t bear to lose.
 For me, to always expect to win would require dedicating my entire life to the game, like a sportsman tirelessly practising hitting a ball.
 Ten thousand times they say, practising most arts, is the minimum to achieve professionalism.
 For an intellectual pursuit like chess it would take many more moves than that.